ExoSpaceLabs/hardrt/docs/ROADMAP.md

-# 🧭 HeaRTOS Roadmap
+# 🧭 HardRT Roadmap

-This roadmap outlines the evolution of HeaRTOS from its current v0.2.x stage to the planned 1.0.0 release.
+This roadmap outlines the evolution of HardRT from its current v0.2.x stage to the planned 1.0.0 release.

 > Note: roadmap may be subject to changes during its lifetime.